-- If a school district is providing distance learning, Oak Hill School will collaborate with the that district to ensure same access that all students have and FAPE.
+- If a school district is providing distance learning, Oak Hill School will collaborate with that district to ensure same access that all students have and FAPE.

 - As a precautionary measure, all classrooms will be deep cleaned in preparation for re-opening.

 - We will continue outlined communications with all stakeholders throughout the closure and anticipated re-opening.

 - If a partner district is providing distance-learning, Oak Hill School will collaborate with the district to provide the same opportunity to the greatest extent practicable.

 - The Oak Hill School educational team developed an Individualized Distance Learning Plan for all students.
 This is based on each student’s IEP, with input from the teacher, related service professionals, and ongoing parent communication.
 The plan will be adjusted and modified as needed.
 This will ensure our students’ appropriate access to the educational process to the greatest extent practicable.
 Distance learning is delivered through the Google classroom platform and includes live virtual lessons and links.
 Additionally, materials are sent home to provide hands-on learning activities with instructions.